vndao1193/PERSIANN-CDR-V3/README.md

 If you use PERSIANN-CDR V3 in your research, please cite:

-> Bolboli Zadeh, M., Nguyen, P., Hsu, K. L., AghaKouchak, A., Thanh Ung, T., & Sorooshian, S. (2026).
-A Global High-Resolution Precipitation Climate Record: PERSIANN-CCS-CDR Version 2.0.
-Scientific Data.
+> Nguyen, P., Dao, V., Ung, T., Jimenez Arellano, C., Hsu, K., Sorooshian, S., AghaKouchak, A., Huffman, G. J., & Ralph, F. M. PERSIANN-Unet: The first global satellite precipitation algorithm utilizing deep learning with infrared data.
+Accepted for publication in the Journal of Hydrometeorology.

 (The full V3 citation will be available upon publication.)